Hifishbone/super-disco/README.md

 # super-disco

 ## Purpose
-AS an employee with a busy schedule
+AS an employee with a busy schedule <br />
-I WANT to add important events to a daily planner
+I WANT to add important events to a daily planner <br />
-SO THAT I can manage my time effectively
+SO THAT I can manage my time effectively <br />

 ## Built With
 * HTML